MichalPokojny/MyProject1/README.md

 ------

-- I tested this webpage on Chrome, Mozilla Firefox, and on Safari.
+- I tested this webpage on Google Chrome, Mozilla Firefox, and on Safari.
 - I confirmed that this project is fully responsive, and works on every screen device using the dev tools device toolbar.
 - I confirmed that the registration form submits once all required fields have data inputted.